-You need good fitness and a cardio routine is the foundation.
+You need good fitness, and a cardio routine is a foundation.

 If the other guy can outlast you, he can probably beat you.

 Here’s another easy fitness tip: do things… faster.
-Your household chores, walking, grocery shopping, washing the car, tending to the garden, weight bearing calisthenics… using a faster tempo gets the heart rate up too.
+Your household chores, walking, grocery shopping, washing the car, tending to the garden, weight-bearing calisthenics… using a faster tempo, get the heart rate up too.